-- Economic opportunity: Providing recent graduates and young jobseekers with marketable vocational and technical skills
+- Economic opportunity: Provided recent graduates and young jobseekers with marketable vocational and technical skills

-- Conflict & Governance: Equipping local leaders with negotiation and conflict management tools to help promote a peaceful transition from authoritarian rule
+- Conflict & Governance: Equipped local leaders with negotiation and conflict management tools to help promote a peaceful transition from authoritarian rule

-- Emergency response: Monitoring and responding to protection needs of vulnerable displaced populations with local institutions
+- Emergency response: Monitored and responded to emergency humanitarian and protection needs of vulnerable displaced populations with local institutions

 All stories about Libya